Operating 7am - 10pm • 7 days a week and 365 days of the year

 Track the Trolley

 Like a lot of the French Lick Resort treasures, the trolley’s history spans many decades, starting in 1903.
-This winter a new chapter begins when trolley service returns almost a 100 years after it was first launched in French Lick and West Baden.
+In 2014, trolley service returned more than 100 years after it was first launched in French Lick and West Baden.

 In 1903, the roads were dirt and horse-drawn carriages were the norm.
-Imagine the delight when electric trolley service began.
-Guests could catch the streetcar at the steps of West Baden Springs Hotel and go all the way (a whole mile) into downtown French Lick.
+When electric trolley service began, guests could catch the streetcar at the steps of West Baden Springs Hotel and go all the way (a whole mile) into downtown French Lick.

 The trolley was a raging success, and in 1916 it set a record for carrying 250,000 people in a single year.
 At a nickel a ride, that’s over $300,000 in revenue in today’s world.
 Not bad for what was billed as the “world’s shortest trolley line.”